luftdaten-at/datahub/README.md

 # luftdaten-datahub

 ## About luftdaten-datahub
-luftaten-datahub is an open-source plattform build on the Django Web Framework.
-It is an citizen science too to explore air quality data measured by Luftdaten.at devices and other sources.
+luftaten-datahub is an open source plattform build on the Django Web Framework.
+It is an citizen science tool to explore air quality data measured by Luftdaten.at devices and other sources.

 ## Documentation

-### Installation
+### Development
 Development version:

     docker compose up -d